JamaIAM/p2-licensing/README.md

 <h1>Fully Provisioning Accounts with P2 Licenses for Users (Azure)</h1>

-This tutorial outlines the process of fully provisioning user accounts, assigning created users a P2 license in Entra ID.<br />
+This tutorial outlines the process of fully provisioning user accounts, assigning created users a P2 license in Entra ID, performed on my computer.<br />

 <h2>Environments and Technologies Used</h2>